NEONScience/NEON-Data-Skills/org/tutorialSeries/git-github.md

 		+ `git commit`
 		+ `git push`

-* **Git 06: Sync GitHub Repos with Pull Requests**
+* **Git 06: Pull Request to Add Changes to a Central Repo**
 	+ Explain the concept of base fork and head fork.
-	+ Know how to transfer changes (sync) between repos in GitHub.
+	+ Know how to transfer changes between a fork & a central repo in GitHub.
+	+ Create a Pull Request on the GitHub.com website.

+* **Git 07: Updating Your Repo by Setting Up a Remote**
 	+ Explain why it is important to update a local repo before beginning edits.
-	+ Update your local repository from your fork on GitHub.
+	+ Update your local repository from a remote (upstream) central repo.
-	+ Create a Pull Request on the GitHub.com website.

 ## Things You’ll Need To Complete This Series